Witiko/ding/README.md

 ## Compatibility ##

-Ding is compatible with any browser, which supports [ECMAScript 3+][ECMA-262 3rd edition] including the extensions described in the [WHATWG JavaScript specification][ECMAScript web extensions] and the Web Storage interface as described in [Web Storage W3C Recommendation][].
+Ding is compatible with any browser, which supports [ECMAScript 3+][ECMA-262 3rd edition] including the extensions described in the [WHATWG JavaScript specification][ECMAScript web extensions] and the Web Storage interface as described in the [Web Storage W3C Recommendation][].
 According to the [Mozzila development network][DOM Storage guide], the list includes:

  * Opera 10.50+
  * Mozilla/Firefox 3.5+